 Of course, when you’re an adult you can’t just throw away every single paper that comes through your house.
 It’s just not a good idea and could lead to some trouble down the road.

-HOW TO ORGANIZE YOUR PAPER CLUTTER
+HOW TO ORGANIZE PAPER FILES

 The first step of this whole thing is to gather all of your papers.
 Yes, every paper you can find in your whole dang house.
 Leave the sentimental things out of it for now (that comes later), but grab each and every important and unimportant-looking piece of paper you can find and dump it all in one place.